RustMagazine/rustmagazine/content/issue-1/rust-for-linux-brief-introduction.md

 # Rust for Linux Deep Dive

 First let's talk about the macro used in the first few lines `module`.
 That macro seems simple and only declare some property of the module.
-If we jump to the definition of the macro, we'll find some interesting work there, such as C language interface and some utilities to initialize and destroy the module from C code, which is shown bellow.
+If we jump to the definition of the macro, we'll find some interesting work there, such as C language interface and some utilities to initialize and destroy the module from C code, which is shown below.

 ```rust
 #[cfg(not(MODULE))]